All our content written by humans for humans

 If you are building a more advanced system, you can also explore other tools like XSplit, Wirecast, or vMix depending on your use case.

-Step 3: Enable Transcoding and Adaptive Bitrate Streaming
+3. Enable Transcoding and Adaptive Bitrate Streaming

 Streaming high-quality video to a global audience demands more than one bitrate.
 Transcoding allows your video to be converted into multiple resolutions (1080p, 720p, 480p), making it device- and bandwidth-friendly.